 Trends and Applications

-Data Summit Connect 2021 will be held virtually May 10-12, overcoming the current travel and geography challenges.
+Data Summit Connect 2021 will be held virtually this year, overcoming the current travel and geography challenges.
 The program will include a mix of formal presentations and interactive panel-participation-style sessions.
 Feel free to suggest something different from a normal conference presentation—creativity is encouraged and a virtual conference offers many possibilities!